Skip to main content

 LIHEAP Broadcast Message

-www.okdhslive.org.
-If you are in need of assistance with your main cooling utility bill, you are encouraged to apply online
+Oklahoma Human Services (OKDHS) will begin taking applications on Tuesday, Dec.22, 2020 for Winter Heating online at www.okdhslive.org.
+If you are in need of assistance with your main heating utility bill, you are encouraged to apply online www.okdhslive.org.